Ville-Eurometropole-Strasbourg/image_compare/README.md

 ![](src/img/ortho_histo.png)

-Comparison of images with openlayers 4
+Comparison of images with OpenLayers 4

 -------------
 What's new ?